Program and Class Preparation, Registration and Syllabus

 Law and second and third year Veterinary Medicine students who do not register using PAWS must contact their College office for late enrolments; there is a flat $35 fee for late enrolment for such students.

 Normally, this is a situation where a student has registered, decided not to take the class, and has forgotten to withdraw themselves.
-Such a student will receive a grade of 0% and a grade comment of Incomplete Failure (INF) for the class.
+Such a student will receive a grade of 0% and a grade comment of Incomplete Failure (INF) for the class which is submitted by the instructor when all final grades are submitted.
 They will also be liable for full tuition for the class.
 On appeal to the student’s College, and with a signed statement from the instructor to confirm that the student never attended, the College may change the grade to Withdrawal (W), a grade which has no academic standing.
 If the College agrees to change the grade to a W, the student can then appeal to Student Central to have the tuition charges reduced as per the University’s fee appeal procedure.

 Note: A student who has never attended class, nor submitted any assignments or written any examinations, should never receive a final grade other than 0% for numerically graded classes.